Learning-based Observer for Coupled Disturbance: Introduction

-Nowadays, the interest in combining control-theoretic approaches with data-driven learning techniques is thriving for achieving stable, high-precision control.
-In \cite{dawson2023safe}, DNNs are utilized to synthesize control certificates such as \textit{Lyapunov} functions and barrier functions to guarantee the safety and stability of the learned control system.
-In \cite{lutter2023combining}, DNNs are employed to learn the mass matrix and the potential energy in \textit{Lagrangian} mechanics and \textit{Hamiltonian} mechanics.
-Compared to naive black-box model learning, a more interpretable and plausible model that conserves energy can be obtained.
-With respect to the {uncertainty} satisfying \textit{Gaussian} distribution, a \textit{Gaussian} belief propagation method is designed in \cite{desaraju2018leveraging} to compute the uncertainty, which is finally utilized to tighten constraints of Model Predictive Control (MPC). \cite{li2022bridging} finds that a higher-order nonlinear system controller by the Reinforcement Learning (RL) policy behaves like a linear system.
-The stability of the RL policy can be analyzed by the identified linear closed-loop system with the pole-zero method. \cite{banderchuk2023combining} combines a robust control and Echo State Networks (ESN) to control nonlinear systems, where ESN is employed to learn the inverse dynamics and to help mitigate disturbance.
-However, the bounds of disturbance and learning output need to be known.
+Fueled by the advancement of updated learning algorithms, the interest in combining control-theoretic approaches with data-driven learning techniques is thriving for achieving stable and high-precision control performance.
+In \cite{dawson2023safe}, DNNs are utilized to synthesize control certificates such as \textit{Lyapunov} functions and barrier functions, {providing formal guarantee of the safety and stability.} Moreover, the mass matrix and the potential energy in \textit{Lagrangian} mechanics and \textit{Hamiltonian} mechanics are learned by DNNs \cite{lutter2023combining}.
+Compared to naive black-box model learning, {a more interpretable and plausible model can be obtained from energy conservation principle.}.
+Furthermore, an interesting conclusion is found that a higher-order nonlinear system controller by the reinforcement learning (RL) policy behaves like a linear system \cite{li2022bridging}.
+The stability of the RL policy can be analyzed by the identified linear closed-loop system with the pole-zero method. \cite{banderchuk2023combining} combine robust control and echo state networks (ESN) to control nonlinear systems, where ESN is employed to learn the inverse dynamics.
+Nevertheless, the bound of disturbance and learning output need to be known in advance. \cite{huang2023datt} develop a $\mathcal{L}_1$ adaptive observer-argument RL, enabling the quadrotor to track infeasible trajectories in the presence of disturbances.